I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 The second thing we have to contend with is even weirder: Dodo’s exuberant exit from the TARDIS (“It has such a reassuring sound, don’t you think?” – the TARDIS, not Dodo).

 Sue: What on earth is she wearing?
 Have we missed an episode?
-Was she wearing that under her coat or did she change into it?
-Was she on the way to a fancy dress party or an appointment with a psychiatrist when she bumped into the Doctor?
+Was she wearing that outfit under her coat or did she change into it?
+Was she on her way to a fancy dress party or an appointment with a psychiatrist when she bumped into the Doctor?
 They’re the only possibilities I can come up with that make any sense.

 Me: Go with the latter.
-Throw in multiple personalities, if you like.
+Throw in multiple personalities if you like.

 Sue: She doesn’t sound very Mancunian this week.